WebAssembly/component-model/design/mvp/CanonicalABI.md

   CALL_RETURNED = AsyncCallState.RETURNED
   CALL_DONE = AsyncCallState.DONE
   YIELDED = 4

+class OnBlockResult(IntEnum):
+  BLOCKED = 0
+  COMPLETED = 1
 ```
 The `AsyncCallState` enum describes the linear sequence of states that an async
 call necessarily transitions through: [`STARTING`](Async.md#starting),
 `STARTED`, [`RETURNING`](Async.md#returning) and `DONE`.
 The `EventCode` enum
 shares common code values with `AsyncCallState` to define the set of integer
 event codes that are delivered to [waiting](Async.md#waiting) or polling tasks.
+The `OnBlockResult` enum conveys the two possible results of the `on_block`
+future used to tell callers whether or not the callee blocked.

 The `current_Task` global holds an `asyncio.Lock` that is used to prevent the
 Python runtime from arbitrarily switching between Python coroutines (`async